ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ## Limitations

-Existing enrollment projection models face several significant limitations, ranging from a heavy reliance on historical trends to difficulties in obtaining high-quality data for more complex formulas.
+Existing enrollment projection models face several significant limitations, ranging from a heavy reliance on historical trends to difficulties in obtaining high-quality data for more complex models.

 ### Cohort-Survival Ratio (CSR) Weaknesses